MicrosoftDocs/azure-docs/articles/logic-apps/enable-enhanced-telemetry-standard-workflows.md

 # Customer intent: As a developer, I want to turn on and view enhanced telemetry in Application Insights for Standard logic app workflows.
 ---

-# Enable enhanced and view telemetry in Application Insights for Standard workflows in Azure Logic Apps
+# Enable and view enhanced telemetry in Application Insights for Standard workflows in Azure Logic Apps

 [!INCLUDE [logic-apps-sku-standard](../../includes/logic-apps-sku-standard.md)]

 This how-to guide shows how to turn on enhanced telemetry collection in Application Insights for your Standard logic app resource and then view the collected data after your workflow finishes a run.

-For information about the improvements to the telemetry tables in Application Insights for Standard logic app workflows, see [Application Insights Enhancements for Azure Logic Apps (Standard)](https://techcommunity.microsoft.com/t5/azure-integration-services-blog/application-insights-enhancements-for-azure-logic-apps-standard/ba-p/3758909).

 ## Prerequisites